 There is an area to learn about composting and decomposition.
 We pass by that area as well and learn a lot of things.

 We drive around Sanibel to find the lighthouse.

 We walk up the jetty and have a great time watching many people fish.
 Lots are getting caught, and most are thrown back.
 It is great as there is a diagram to teach on the fish of the area.
 Another time for world-schooling.
 When we get to this area, another person gives us a parking ticket for free.

 We go for a walk around the area.
 There are quite a few different pretty flowers in the sand.

-Next thing I see my son IN the sea full clothed with his sandals on.
+Next thing I see my son in the sea fully clothed with his sandals on.
 So I call him out and strip him off to his underwear.
 He loves the water – it is nice and warm.

-We hate to go, but as we do we see a Gopher Tortoise.
+We hate to go, but as we do, we see a Gopher Tortoise.
 We had learnt about them at the Education Centre earlier today.

 For those of you contemplating travel with children, world schooling is amazing.
 To see things in their natural environment and to learn like we do is fabulous.

-As we sit there a man offers my son a free Batman toy and cup.
+As we are seated there, a man offers my son a free Batman toy and cup.
 Today seems to have been a day of small gifts and blessings.